Seamless UX and HMI for Electric Vehicles —

 Revised Process

 With a revised concept of how the transition should actually occur, it quickly became apparent that the active process should take precedence over other tasks, i.e. a FaceTime call should become, hierarchically, the most important active app on the screen.
-With that in mind, we needed a way to move other apps out of the way.

 A descriptive alternative text for the image